Giannis Antetokounmpo NBA Preview vs. the Pacers

-Giannis Antetokounmpo and his Milwaukee Bucks teammates will match up versus the Indiana Pacers on Monday at 8:00 PM ET.
+The Milwaukee Bucks, Giannis Antetokounmpo included, face the Indiana Pacers on Wednesday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-If you'd like to make predictions on Antetokounmpo's performance, we break down his available prop bets, using stats and trends, below.
+If you'd like to place a wager on Antetokounmpo's props, we break down his available ones, providing some stats and trends, below.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.